 The short definition

 The phrase token maxxing appears because tokens are one of the few AI inputs every provider can meter.
+If someone asks what tokenmaxxing means, the practical answer is: more AI token usage, judged against workflow quality, accepted output, and cost.
 A useful definition asks who used the tokens, which workflow created the demand, what model or route was used, and whether the output survived review.

 - Weak signal: token usage went up.